Gibbs-preserving operations requiring infinite amount of quantum coherence

 It is not difficult to see that Thermal Operations are always Gibbs preserving.
 However, the converse is not true.
-Ref.~\cite{Faist2015Gibbs-preserving} showed this by considering a simple example of a qubit channel $\Lambda:S\to S$ defined by \bal \Lambda(\rho) = \brakets{1}{\rho}{1}\eta + \brakets{0}{\rho}{0}\sigma \eal where $\eta$ is some quantum state one can choose, and $\sigma = \brakets{0}{\tau_S}{0}^{-1}(\tau_S - \brakets{1}{\tau_S}{1}\eta)$.
+Ref.~\cite{Faist2015Gibbs-preserving} showed this by considering a simple example of a qubit channel $\Lambda:S\to S$ defined by

+where $\eta$ is some quantum state one can choose, and $\sigma = \brakets{0}{\tau_S}{0}^{-1}(\tau_S - \brakets{1}{\tau_S}{1}\eta)$.
 One can explicitly check that this is Gibbs preserving by definition.
 On the other hand, by choosing $\eta$ as a state containing energetic coherence, i.e., off-diagonal term with respect to the energy eigenbasis, one can see that this channel can prepare a coherent state from the state $\dm{1}$, which does not have energetic coherence.
 Since Thermal Operations are not able to create energetic coherence from scratch, one can conclude that such a channel is Gibbs-preserving but not a Thermal Operation.

 This indicates that the key notion to fill the gap between Gibbs-preserving and Thermal Operations is the energetic coherence, and we would like to formalize this quantitatively.
 Formally, we say that a state $\rho$ in $S$ has energetic coherence if $\rho \neq e^{-iH_S t}\rho e^{i H_St}$ for some time $t$, which is equivalent to having a nonzero block off-diagonal element with respect to energy eigenbasis.
-For a quantitative analysis of energetic coherence, we employ quantum Fisher information defined for a state $\rho$ in system $S$ by \bal \calF(\rho) = 2\sum_{i,j}\frac{(\lambda_i-\lambda_j)^2}{\lambda_i+\lambda_j}|\bra{e_i}H_S\ket{e_j}|^2, \eal where $\{\lambda_i\}_i$ and $\{\ket{e_i}\}_i$ are the sets of eigenvalues and eigenstates of a state $\rho$ such that $\rho=\sum_i\lambda_i\dm{e_i}$.
-Quantum Fisher information is a well-known coherence quantifier that comes with a natural operational interpretation~\cite{Yadin2016general,Marvian2022operational}.
+For a quantitative analysis of energetic coherence, we employ quantum Fisher information defined for a state $\rho$ in system $S$ by